Doorlabs-dev/starkstake_/readme.md

 ## Core Contracts

-- **StakeStark**: The main contract managing the liquid staking process.
+- **StarkStake**: The main contract managing the liquid staking process.
 Users can deposit STRK tokens and request withdrawals.
 - **stSTRK**: The liquid staking token representing a user's share in the protocol.
 It rebases based on the rewards distributed.
 - **Delegator**: Manages the delegation of tokens to the Starknet staking pool and handles rewards collection and withdrawal requests.